Leah Schnelbach wrote a piece on Tor.com for Marion Zimmer Bradley’s birthday. I’m not going to link to it.

 In this case, I feel that what’s most important about Marion Zimmer Bradley isn’t that she wrote a bunch of stuff.

 I feel that what’s important to remember about MZB is what she enabled that was unconscionable.

 Let’s pull some tidbits of MZB in her own words out of her sworn testimony at two of her three depositions on the matter.
-Docs are up at Stephen Goldin’s site.
+Docs are up at my mirror of Stephen Goldin’s site.

 Q. And to your knowledge, how old was [Victim X] when your husband was having a sexual relationship with him?